madjenjen/madjenjen.github.io/_posts/2015-12-20-Build-Your-Toolbox.md

 Some things you _won't_ need to recreate our pretty dece projects include:

-* A degree in Electrical Engineering and/or Computer Science
+* A degree in Electrical Engineering and/or Computer Science (neither of us has them)
 * Expensive proprietary software--when possible, we'll lean on open source projects
 * Years of experience perfecting the skills listed

 Our projects are only pretty dece, not super perf, so no pressure. =)